 In general, swaddled babies are also generally not old enough to do cry-it-out sleep training.
 Swaddled babies should not be allowed to cry it out while swaddled as it loosens the swaddle and become a choking hazard.
 Loose swaddling should always be fixed as soon as possible.

 Now, I know that getting a full night’s sleep is a strong pull.
 But let’s make sure that you’ve got all of your swaddled babies and cry-it-out questions answered.
 Ready?
-Let’s do this – and we’ll cover all of the nuance beyond the boiler-plate answer.
+Let’s do this – and we’ll cover all of the nuances beyond the boiler-plate answer.

 Can You Let a Baby Cry It Out While Swaddled?